Elevate your experience and exposure to startups

 - Attend eight entrepreneurship-related events on- or off-campus and provide a short write-up on each experience

-- Pass a capstone exam in entrepreneurship at the conclusion of your studies
+- Submit a capstone video at the conclusion of your studies

 - BCOR 2301 – Business Law (1.5)